MicrosoftDocs/intellicode/docs/custom-model-faq.md

 There is no benefit to retraining your model unless you’ve made significant code changes and are looking to see those changes reflected in your recommendations from IntelliCode.
 In our current experimental preview release, we're not limiting training by default, but may do so if it's necessary to maintain acceptable service performance.
 Future versions of the service may impose limits to the amount of retraining you can perform.

+## Q. Can I train on a folder of code without opening a solution?
+No - this is not currently supported.
+You'll need to open a solution in Visual Studio in order to train at present.

 ## Q. How much does this service cost?
 Is there a free tier?

 IntelliCode will always have a substantive free tier.
 During the free preview, we're evaluating capabilities that may be charged for once we exit preview.